Anti-Romani sentiment: History

 Europeans believed that the Romani people were cursed because of Cain.
-Another legend, likely brought from India since it mentions Mekran as the location of the event, tells that due to the deceit of a sorcerer, the gypsy leader named Chen was forced to marry his sister Guin, or KaN, which resulted in the curse of wandering upon their people.
+Another legend, likely brought from India since it mentions Mekran as the location of the event, tells that, due to a sorcerer's deceit, the gypsy leader named Chen was forced to marry his sister, Guin, or KaN, which resulted in the curse of wandering upon their people.
 This is why the Romani are called Chen-Guin.
 When the Gypsies, expelled from their homeland, arrived at Mekran, a remarkable machine was created whose wheel would not turn until an evil spirit disguised as a sage told the Gypsy chief, Chen, that it would only move if he married his sister Guin.
 He followed this advice, and the wheel began to turn, but from this incestuous marriage, the people not only received the name Chenguin but also the curse placed upon them by Muslim saints, condemning them to be wanderers, excluded from the rest of humanity.

 After leaving South Asia, the Romani people arrived in Persia, and lived under the rule of early caliphates.
 They faced persecution and were later expelled from Persia.
 The circumstances of their arrival are debated and are known through a blend of folklore and historical accounts.
 One story suggests they first came as low-caste mercenary soldiers hired to defend Persia against the Arab threat from the west.
 Another viewed their migration from the Indian subcontinent as an escape from the Mongol invasions coming from the east.
 According to Firdusi in his poem Shahnameh, around the year 420, the Persian king Bahram V (reigned 420–438) requested the Indian ruler to send twelve thousand Dom musicians to entertain his people and distract them from their daily hardships.
 These Doms—one of the many names used for the group—were rewarded with grain and land to help them thrive.
-However, in this tale, the Dom were seen as lazy; they consumed the grain but avoided farming the land.
+However, in this tale, the Dom were seen as lazy; they consumed the grain but avoided farming.
 Eventually, the king had to banish them to a life of constant wandering, surviving through smuggling and begging.
 After the death of Caliph al-Ma'mun in 833, the Romani people’s situation worsened.
-Al-Ma’mūn had strongly supported resolving conflicts through law, but after his death, real power shifted to Baghdad’s provincial governors in Persia, who were neither tolerant nor inclined to use legal means to address social issues.
+Al-Ma’mūn had strongly supported resolving conflicts through law, but after his death, real power shifted to Baghdad's provincial governors in Persia, who were neither tolerant nor inclined to use legal means to address social issues.
 The following year, Romani communities were expelled from Persia.
 In the centuries that followed, expulsion and persecution became a recurring reality for Romani people.